 BRM identifies failed transactions by keeping a record of each transaction in the BRM database.
 If BRM does not get confirmation that the clearing house received the transaction successfully, checkpoint records are left in the database.
+Checkpoint records have a Paymentech result code of 888 or 999.
 To resolve failed transactions, you must resolve all checkpoint records.
 Transactions usually have a checkpoint record for the following reasons: